algolia/kubernetes-hands-on/11-probes/README.md

 ## Introduction

-To be able to handle pods correctly, K8s needs to know how they are behaving.
+To be able to handle pods correctly, Kubernetes needs to know how they are behaving.
 For this it needs to have a way to know the state of the containers running inside a given pod.
-The creator of k8s decided to go to a "black box" testing.
-"Black box" testing means that k8s doesn't interact directly with the containers.
-It is each container that says how k8s can know its state.
+The creator of Kubernetes decided to go to a "black box" testing.
+"Black box" testing means that Kubernetes doesn't interact directly with the containers.
+It is each container that says how Kubernetes can know its state.

-You can define two probes for k8s to know the state of your container: "liveness" and "readiness" probes.
+You can define two probes for Kubernetes to know the state of your container: "liveness" and "readiness" probes.

 ## Liveness probe

 The liveness probe is here to detect if a container is still alive.
 Meaning, if the container is not in a broken state, in a dead lock, or anything related.
 This is always usefull.
-It helps k8s to know if your container is alive or not and so it can take decision based on that, like restarting it.
+It helps Kubernetes to know if your container is alive or not and so it can take decision based on that, like restarting it.

 ## Readiness probe

 The readiness probe is here to detect if a container is ready to serve traffic.
-It is usefull to configure when your container will receive external traffic sent by k8s.
+It is usefull to configure when your container will receive external traffic sent by Kubernetes.
 Most of the time, when it's an API.

 ## Defining a probe